neuroinformatics-unit/NeuroBlueprint/docs/source/folder_structure.md

 ## Session
-If data for the subject were acquired across multiple sessions,then within the subject directory resides subdirectories named with the *required* prefix "ses", e.g. `ses-<label>`.
+If data for the subject were acquired across multiple sessions,then within the subject directory reside subdirectories named with the *required* prefix "ses", e.g. `ses-<label>`.
 A session represents a recording, functional imaging or behavioural experimental session, and may contain multiple blocks, or runs, of data acquisition.
 Different sessions may have different combinations of datatypes. *optional* key - value pairs can be added after ses-<label>
 (e.g. `ses-001_date-220516`).

 ## Datatype
 Datatypes included at the session level are *required* to have one of the following names `ephys, behav, funcimg, histology`.
-If collected, `ephys, behav, funcimg` are *required* to be placed at the session label.
+If collected, `ephys, behav, funcimg` are *required* to be placed at the session level.
 If collected, `histology` is *required* to be at subject level.

 ## Example